RoyalHighgrass/Convert-a-Chromebook-Debian-host-system-to-latest-version-of-Kali-Linux-host-system-Fully-automated-/README.md

 Is a bash script, *designed specifically for Chromebook users*, automates the process of converting the default Debian (Buster, Bullseye or Bookworm) Linux environment generally available with Chromebooks to a Kali Linux environment instead.
 This script was inspired by *Ruth Ake*'s youtube video titled '*Install Kali Linux On A Chromebook (No Rooting!)*'.

-Although designed for Chromebook users, it is very possible that it will work fine on any debian system & comes with its own **Kali Linux xfce4 desktop environment** that can be launched or shutdown with a simple terminal command.
+Although designed for Chromebook users, it is very likely that it will work fine on any debian system & comes with its own **Kali Linux xfce4 desktop environment** with **zsh-autosuggestions** terminal intergration, that can be launched or shutdown with a simple terminal command.
 Users of Debian systems not running on a Chromebook may possibly experience unexpected issues.
 If so please raise an issue for it so I can implement a fix for it.

    **Backup your files before proceeding**